 With the avalanche of different cooking shows and competitions aired on cable channels worldwide, everybody seems to be a budding master chef in their own kitchens these days.
 Many a family member, friend or colleague now take the time to prepare homecooked dishes they can enjoy with guests while celebrating an important occasion or simply chatting and spending time together.

 Are you looking to improve your cooking skills to serve your loved ones gourmet dishes anytime you feel like it?
 Yes?
-Well, here are a few tips that can get you started.
+Well, here are a few tips that can get you started plus if you want to get a little more advanced you can look for a culinary lab cooking school near you.

 1. Learn the ropes.
 Do you know the proper way to cut and sauté onions?
 A cooking activity as simple as this can make or break your master chef aspirations.
 Knowing the basic cooking and food preparation techniques, which includes not only cutting and slicing of meats and produce, but the proper ways to clean and handle them as well.